Joe T. Robinson High School

 Joe T. Robinson High School is a public high school for students in grades 9 through 12 located in unincorporated Pulaski County, Arkansas, United States, just outside the city limits of Little Rock.

-The school is named after then U.S. Senator Joseph Taylor Robinson in 1927 during the same year Pulaski County Special School District (PCSSD) was formed.
-Robinson High School moved to its current facilities at the start of the 1981–82 school year and for 2010–11 hosts about 500 pupils, the smallest PCSSD high school population.
+The school was named after then U.S. Senator Joseph Taylor Robinson in 1927 during the same year Pulaski County Special School District (PCSSD) was formed.
+Robinson High School moved to its current facilities at the start of the 1981–82 school year and in 2010–11 hosted about 500 pupils, the smallest PCSSD high school population.
+In the 2024-25 school year, the school will host about 970 students.
 The school is often referred to as “Pulaski Robinson.”

 Its service area includes portions of Little Rock, Natural Steps, Roland, and the Pulaski County portion of Alexander.

-Jason Pickering is the school's principal.
+Laconya Isaac is the school's principal.

 Academics

 The school is accredited by AdvancED since 1965 and by the ADE (ADE).
 The assumed course of study is the ADE Smart Core curriculum, which requires 22 units before students graduate.
 Students complete regular (core and career focus) courses and exams and may select Advanced Placement (AP) coursework and exams that provide an opportunity for college credit before high school graduation.